databricks-solutions/mlflow-demo/MANUAL_SETUP.md

 - Visit `http://localhost:8000` to verify the demo works locally
 - **Success criteria**: You should see the email generation interface and be able to generate emails

-### ✅ Local Testing Checkpoint
+### ✅ Environment Setup Checkpoint

-Verify your local setup:
+Verify your setup:

 - [ ] Environment variables configured successfully
 - [ ] Sample data loaded without errors